mrvnmyr/heart-rate-monitor/README.rst

     * ``app.cpp`` — a tiny entry TU that *links* to the exported ``run()`` symbol (declared ``extern int run();``) to avoid GCC BMI ordering issues.
 The module still builds as a named module unit.
+- The Meson build compiles the module interface via a ``custom_target`` that invokes the active C++ compiler (including in cross builds).
+This sidesteps GCC/Meson module depfile quirks seen with direct compilation.
 - The program assumes a default adapter path ``/org/bluez/hci0`` and uses modern BlueZ D-Bus APIs (no deprecated ``gatttool``).
 - It actively scans up to ~90s if the device isn't already known to BlueZ.